The militarist agenda behind Washington’s confrontation with North Korea

 By Peter Symonds

-orth Korea was hit by a second Internet shutdown on Saturday in what has all the earmarks of a US cyber-attack aimed at escalating its confrontation with Pyongyang.
+29 December 201orth Korea was hit by a second Internet shutdown on Saturday in what has all the earmarks of a US cyber-attack aimed at escalating its confrontation with Pyongyang.
 According to the Xinhua news agency, North Korea’s entire Internet access and mobile phone 3G network came to a standstill in the morning and remained “very unstable” throughout the day.

-The Internet blackout follows unsubstantiated allegations by the FBI and the Obama administration that North Korea was behind the hacking of Sony Pictures Entertainment in response to The Interview a provocative film made in collaboration with the American intelligence-military establishment about a fictional assassination of North Korean leader Kim Jong-un.
+The Internet blackout follows unsubstantiated allegations by the FBI and the Obama administration that North Korea was behind the hacking of Sony Pictures Entertainment in response to The Interview— a provocative film made in collaboration with the American intelligence-military establishment about a fictional assassination of North Korean leader Kim Jong-un.

 President Obama warned of a “proportionate response” against Pyongyang at “a time and place of our choosing.”
 He further inflamed tensions with North Korea by urging Sony to reverse its decision to withdraw the film from circulation.
 Just days later, on December 22, North Korea’s Internet access collapsed for the first time, blacking out the entire country.
 On both occasions, Washington refused to confirm or deny responsibility.